Representation & Membership

 • Exercise other rights and privileges given to Members in these Bylaws.

-Voting Membership & Privileges
+Voting Membership

 • The definition of Membership is only for voting with regard to changes to the Board of Directors and By-laws.